 Kauai golf courses on the south shore in and around Lihue include: The Ocean Course at Hokuala, the 18 hole Puakea Golf Course, Poipu Bay Golf Course in Koloa, the public Kiahuna Golf Club in Poipu and the municipal Wailua Golf Course, voted as one of Hawaii’s best 15.

 Pool Hangouts Don’t make the mistake of leaving out some unscheduled pool time.
 For us, part of a great pool’s ambience is umbrella drinks and yummy eats, delivered with aloha and a smile.
-As such, our favorite pools on the island are at the Sheraton Poipu, The Westin Princeville, Hanalei Bay Resort and the St. Regis.
+As such, our favorite pools on the island are at: Sheraton Poipu, The Westin Princeville, Hanalei Bay Resort.

 Kauai Beaches Choosing the best beaches in Kauai depends on what you want to do.
 They all provide silky sand and sun.
-For snorkeling Kauai consider the north shore beaches of Ke’e (Arrive early) and Anini (Good for beginners like us).
-Surfing beginners will find the Hanalei Bay beach the prefect choice with surf shops and schools close by.
+For snorkeling Kauai consider the north shore’s beautiful beaches of Ke’e (Note: day permit needed.
+Click here for information.) and Anini Beach (one of the best beaches for beginners like us).
+Surfing beginners will find the Hanalei Bay beach the perfect choice with surf shops and schools close by.
 Discover more Kauai beaches here.

-Hanalei Bay Pier If you’ve seen the movie South Pacific, you know this place.
+Hanalei Bay Pier If you’ve seen the movie South Pacific, you know this popular place.
 Situated on Black Pot Beach (named for the hukilau cooking that took place at this location) at the mouth of the Hanalei River, youngsters of all ages (including us in our 60s) delight in jumping off the pier.
 Signs will tell you there’s no jumping allowed, fyi just saying.
+Check out one of the food trucks regularly stationed here in the parking lot; what a great place to grab a bite!

-Tip: Watch at least one of the (more than?)
-Movies Filmed in Kauai.There’s an interior link in that post to a list of over 100 movies filmed on Kauai (including Jurassic Park and Fantasy Island), as well.
-Our personal favorite is The Descendants.
+Tip: Watch at least one of the Movies Filmed in Kauai before you visit.There’s an interior link in that post to a list of over 100 movies filmed on Kauai (including Jurassic Park and Fantasy Island), as well.
+Our personal favorite is The Descendants, filmed in the small town of Hanalei on Kauai’s North Shore.
 We like to sit on the same barstools as Clooney and Bridges did at Tahiti Nui in Hanalei (and we like seeing people we know who were extras in the movie, too).

 For Culture and History Buffs

-County Museum This little gem in Lihue is an unsung hero, well worth a visit to orient Kauai first timers to heritage and traditions.
+County Museum This little gem in Lihue is an unsung hero, well worth a quick stop to orient Kauai first timers to heritage and traditions.

 Luau and Hukilau Traditional hukilau has returned recently to Hanalei Bay.
 This hearkens back to the communal Polynesian value system where harvest was shared throughout the ahupua’a.
 Our favorite beach, Black Pot on Hanalei Bay, was named for the big cast iron cooking pot used for hukilau.